Become a Relief Veterinarian in Georgia

 Salary and tax information

 The average salary for a veterinarian in Georgia is around $110,000 per year.
-That’s right around the national average and similar to rates in Florida.
+That’s right around the national average and similar to rates for veterinarians in Florida.
 Rates are generally higher in cities and lower in rural areas, so a relief vet in Atlanta may be paid more than one in Blue Ridge.

 Also, these rates are for salaried associate veterinarians and not relief vets.
 Your relief vet rates will be different then a salaried employee.